thekightkeeper1/Math/MAS/HW 4.2.md

 # 10, 12, 14
 **Use a theorem to prove W is a vector space, or disprove it with an example.**

-To be a vec space needs 3 conditions:
-- Closed under addition
-- Closed under scalar mult
-- Has

 ## 7
 Lol we didnt need to do this one but eh